NYSE:

 About Diagram About Diagram

-The Fox Complex comprises almost 7,000 hectares of land packages along 18 kilometers (11 miles) of the Destor-Porcupine Fault, known as the ‘Golden Highway’, which has a total strike length of approximately 200 kilometers (124 miles) and hosts many of the richest gold mines in the provinces of Ontario and Quebec.
+The Fox Complex consists of several land blocks comprising mining claims or leases, along with overlapping surface rights parcels, totaling approximately 5,314 hectares of mining land and 3,446 hectares of surface land.
+The properties span 18 kilometers (11 miles) along the Destor-Porcupine Fault, known as the "Golden Highway", which has a total strike length of approximately 200 kilometers (124 miles) and hosts many of the richest gold mines in the provinces of Ontario and Quebec.

 Starting from the east, the Black Fox Property is an important component of the complex, including the Black Fox and Froome mines and the Tamarack and Grey Fox deposits.
 The Black Fox mine had an initial production from 1997 to 2001.
 Re-commissioned in 2009, it operated continuously, with open pit commercial production from May 2009 to September 2015 and underground mining commenced in October 2011 and continued to 2021.
 The open pit and underground operations at the Black Fox mine produced a total of 950 thousand ounces of gold to the end of 2021.

 The Stock property is also located along the Destor-Porcupine Fault, between the Lexam property and the Black Fox property.
-Stock hosts the Black Fox-Stock mill and is the site of the former Stock Mine, which produced 137,000 ounces of gold from an underground operation between 1989 and 2005.
+Stock hosts the Stock Mill and is the site of the former Stock Mine, which produced 137,000 ounces of gold from an underground operation between 1989 and 2005.
 Exploration initiated in 2018 at Stock and continued to date has defined deposits east and west of the Stock Mine, within a three kilometers mineralized trend along the Destor-Porcupine Fault.

-McEwen Mining owns the Fox Complex through the acquisition of Lexam VG Gold in April 2017 and the acquisition of the Stock and Black Fox properties in October 2017.
+McEwen owns the Fox Complex through the acquisition of Lexam VG Gold in April 2017 and of the Stock and Black Fox properties in October 2017.

-The land packages of the Fox Complex continue to hold exploration potential to depth and along trends, that can allow us to build a future for our Ontario operations.
-In 2018 we initiated a property-wide exploration program, that included 159,000 meters of exploration, definition and delineation drilling, to test for extensions of existing resources, to follow up on significant drill results, and to investigate new exploration targets.
-In 2019, 2020 and 2021 exploration drilling from surface and underground covered 266,000 meters and 78,000 meters respectively.
-The exploration programs continue to deliver strong results, with new targets identified and an expansion of gold resources across the properties.
+The land packages of the Fox Complex continue to exhibit significant exploration potential, both at depth and along trends.
+This potential allows us to build a sustainable future for our Ontario operations.
+Since 2018, we have initiated comprehensive, property-wide exploration programs, which encompass definition and delineation drilling, testing for extensions of existing resources, following up on significant drill results, and investigating new exploration targets.
+These efforts have consistently delivered strong results, with new targets being identified and an expansion of gold resources across the properties.

 Fox Complex Production